 Certain ingredients don't play nice with retinol (some acids and benzoyl peroxide, for example) but you can use these with bakuchiol without any fear that you're doing damage or rendering one of your products useless.

 Bakuchiol can be found in all sorts of products nowadays, from face oils and serums to night creams and oils.
-Ahead, find the 10 best bakuchiol skincare products on the market right now.
+Here is a roundup of the 10 best bakuchiol skincare products on the market.

 Bakuchiol is the star of the show in this anti-aging cream from Ren.
 Use it morning and night for a complexion that is smoother, plumper and more lifted.